Family Law Domestic Violence

 Are you or your children at risk of domestic violence?
 If so, you may be able to file for an injunction to protect you and your family members from harm.
 An injunction is a court order that requires the person named in the order to do or not do specific things.

 There are several types of injunctions you can seek, including a temporary or permanent order of protection or a restraining order.
 In Florida, restraining orders are often referred to as protective orders or orders of protection.
-If you would like to learn more about seeking an injunction, contact Curry Law Group, P.A. for a free initial consultation with a domestic violence lawyer in Brandon.
+If you would like to learn more about seeking an injunction, contact Curry Law Group, P.A. for a free initial consultation with a domestic violence attorney in Brandon.

-Call (813) 548-5450 or contact us online to get started on your case today.
+Call (813) 548-5450 or contact us online to get started.

 What Is Considered Domestic Violence in Florida?

 In Florida, domestic violence is defined as any assault, battery, sexual assault, sexual battery, stalking, or other criminal offense resulting in physical injury or death to a family or household member by another family or household member.
-Family or household members can include:

 - Spouses